The sixth in the series of the University of Edinburgh International Women's Day (IWD) Lectures was by Anneila I Sargent Friday 6 March 2015.

-The 2015 theme for International Women’s Day will be celebrated and championed by Anneila Sargent - Astronomer and advisor to the White House.
+The 2015 theme for International Women’s Day was celebrated and championed by Anneila Sargent - Astronomer and advisor to the White House.

 Professor Anneila Sargent has had a remarkable career.
 Born and raised in Fife, Scotland, she now sits on the United States National Science Board, the team of academics advising Congress and US President Obama.
-Listen to how she made it happen.
+Her lecture spoke of how she made it happen.